International

 We have Groups in Derbyshire who are linked with Scouts in Germany, Norway and Canada for example.
 We even have a whole District who are linked with Scouts in the USA.
 Maybe you are already lucky enough to have a link with an overseas Scout Group.

-If not and you are interested in this please contact ACC International for more details of the International Links Scheme.
+If not and you are interested in this please contact International for more details of the International Links Scheme.

 There are two types of links available under the scheme: